 Accepting that new seasons will require new skills will also help us make the change well.
 This perspective allows us to show up with determination wrapped in grace.
 Grace allows us to be gentle with ourselves as we get comfortable in a new season.
 Things will become more natural, but it will take time.
 And that really is OK.

 Many times, we dread change because it propels us into the unknown.
 Predictability feels safe, and it’s natural to like when things remain constant and unchanging.
 A new and different future is full of unknowns, riddled with the unexpected.
 Some thrive on this, but most don’t.
-And the reason most of us dread change, the reason that change can be so difficult is that it propels us into this unknown, topsy turvy, state of being.
+And the reason most of us dread change, the reason that change can be so difficult, is that it propels us into this topsy-turvy state of being.
 It’s unsettling and demands much of us.
 It can make us feel exposed and unsteady and exhausted.
 It can leave us longing for the past, what once was, the way things used to be, a time when our world felt predictable and safe.

 But life is not about going backward or longing for the past.
 Life is not about staying the same; rather, it is about growing and expanding.
 It’s about change.
-And the best way we can move through change well is to find the hope and joy that change offers.
+And the best way we can move well through change is to find the hope and joy that change offers.

 Shifting our gaze from the struggle to the promises of God creates room in our hearts for hope.
-Reminding ourselves that God loves us, that he is unchanging and steady, and that he will never leave us enables us to stand with confidence and look to the future with expectancy.
+Reminding ourselves that God loves us, that He is unchanging and steady, and that He will never leave us enables us to stand with confidence and look to the future with expectancy.
 Just knowing that there is something good to find in every season will help us to enter it looking for possibilities.